WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/javascript/index.md

 };
 ```

-Now `MyApp` is the only thing that we are adding to our global scope, everything else is local to our application and can't be accessed directly by our browser or any other JavaScript frameworks or libraries that may be in our document.
+Now `MyApp` is the only thing that we are adding to our global scope, everything else is local to our application and can't be accessed accidentally by our browser or any other JavaScript frameworks or libraries that may be in our document.

 ## Dates and times